mia-platform/documentation/docs/infrastructure/self-hosted/installation-chart/15-getting-started.md

 1. Reach your console url `https://your-console-url` and you should see the log in page
 2. Log-in with your authentication provider
-3. Create a `role_binding_mongo.yaml` file and paste the following configuration
+3. Create a `role_binding_mongo.yaml` file and a `console-super-user-binding.yaml` with the following configurations

 ```yaml
 apiVersion: batch/v1